cha87de/clouds-exercises/ex-2/lesson-vscaling.md

 Before we create a new instance with more CPU and Memory, we should back up our work, by creating a new snapshot, e.g. named "mediawiki-snapshot-2" of your main_server.
 Remove the first snapshot from exercise 1, since it has no monitoring installed.

 After the snapshot finished, delete your main_server instance with your mediawiki application, and launch a new instance.
-In the **source tab**, select "Select Boot Source" and then **your snapshot**.
+In the **source tab**, select in "Select Boot Source" the option "Instance Snapshot", and then pick **your snapshot**.
 Make sure to select "No" in "Create New Volume".
 Select **flavor medium**.
 Reassign the previously used floating IP to your new instance.

 Next, validate that mediawiki and the monitoring data are still working properly.